azaman13/covid19/data_access/README.txt

 -- Your file must be in the main directory
--- Use the following import statement: from data_access.key import retrieve_question_data,retrieve_user_groups
+-- Use the following import statement: from data_access.key import retrieve_question_data,retrieve_user_groups -- Reference "survey_data_dict.csv" to find the column names for the questions you would like to group the users by.
+The "column_name" is found in "Variable / Field Name"

 Functions: